xaptum/xaptum-buildroot/README.md

 # Reboot the card into the romboot mode
 xaprc_eval_tool -s 1 boot romboot reboot

-# Enable regular users to write to to the device
+# Enable regular users to write to the device
 sudo chmod a+rw /dev/ttyACM0

 # Flash the new firmware to the card
-sam-ba -p serial -b sama5d2-xplained -a sdmmc -c write:sdcard.img
+sam-ba -p serial -b sama5d2-xplained -a sdmmc -c write:emmc.img

 # Reboot the card from the emmc
 xaprc_eval_tool -s 1 boot emcc reboot